-Check the reverse assist lever and cable for loose connections or other damage.
+- 1. Check the operation of the reverse assist lever (1) for smooth without sticking. - 2.
+Check the reverse assist lever and cable (2) for loose connections or other damage.
 If the cable is worn or kinked, have it replaced by your dealer.